seohyun03/Portfolio/README.md

 <br/>
 <br/>

 ## :round_pushpin: 2.
-Project - Due to security concerns, only partial code has been uploaded
+Project - Due to security concerns, only partial code and personal projects has been uploaded
 - Analysis of Sentiment Analysis Research Trends using Text Mining
-- Quality Error Prediction Analysis Model for Defect Prevention
+- [Defect_Prevention_Model] Quality Error Prediction Analysis Model for Defect Prevention
-- Development of a Model for Selecting Promising Companies through Volume Prediction 2022.06 - 2022.07
+- [Volume Prediction Model] Development of a Model for Selecting Promising Companies through Volume Prediction

 <br/>
 <br/>